WheteThunger/IODebug/README.md

 ## Features

-This plugin helps Rust server owners debug and mitigate issues where electrical entities are not working.
+- Provides commands to help server owners debug and mitigate issues where electrical/fluid/industrial entities (i.e., I/O Entities) are not working
+- Provides configuration options to automatically monitor IO queues and mitigate certain types of issues

 ## How to use